VATSIM-Saudi-Arabia/documentation-site/docs/Supplementary Guides/Radiotelephony Manual/Introduction.md

 title: Introduction
 ---

+!!!
+Warning
+    Manual is still in development and therefore not effective.
+Use for reference only.

 ## General Provisions
 The annotation phraseology denotes the prescribed words and/or phrases to be used in communications.
 Controllers are required to use standardized procedures and phraseologies